fieldtrip/website/tutorial/mvpa_light.md

     plot(stat.auc)

 For a slightly nicer plot, one can again use `mv_plot_result`.
-As an additional parameter, we can pass the values for the time axis.
-This makes sure that the x-axis is formatted correctly.
+As a second parameter, we pass the time values to make sure that the x-axis is formatted correctly.

     mv_plot_result(stat.mvpa, dataFC_LP.time{1})